MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/username-password-authentication.md

 ## Constraints

-Apart from the [Integrated Windows Authentication constraints](integrated-windows-authentication.md#iwa-constraints), the following also apply:
+In addition to the [Integrated Windows Authentication constraints](integrated-windows-authentication.md#iwa-constraints), the following also apply:

 - Available starting with MSAL 2.1.0.
 - Not compatible with conditional access and multi-factor authentication.
 As a consequence, if the app runs in an Azure AD tenant where the tenant admin requires multi-factor authentication, the flow cannot be used.